So, can dogs eat turkey?

 Can Dogs Eat Turkey: Recipe Guide

-So, you’ve decided that you are indeed, going to offer your pooches some of this wholesome turkey meat.
+So, you’ve decided that you are true, going to offer your pooches some of this wholesome turkey meat.
 The next question might be,

-How do I go on preparing turkey for them?
+How do I go about preparing the turkey for them?

 Well, here is one idea: